DevangVamja/ATS-Analyzer-OpenAI/README.md

-# Resume Parser App
+# ATS Analyzer App

 ## Overview
-The **Resume Parser App** is a Flask-based web application designed to help job seekers analyze their resumes for **ATS (Applicant Tracking System) friendliness**.
+The **ATS Analyzer App** is a Flask-based web application designed to help job seekers analyze their resumes for **ATS (Applicant Tracking System) friendliness**.
 The app extracts key details from resumes and presents them in **JSON format**, allowing users to optimize their resumes for better visibility in recruitment processes.

 ## Features
 - **Upload Resume**: Accepts resumes in **PDF format**.